How Does LendingTree Get Paid?

 • Valuable rewards redemption options

-When you redeem your Ink Business Preferred® Credit Card points for cash or gift cards, they’re worth 1 cent each.
-But if you redeem them for airfare, hotel stays, car rentals, activities or cruises through Chase Travel℠, they’ll be worth 25% more — boosting the value to $1.25 cents each.
+When you redeem your Ink Business Preferred® Credit Card points for cash or gift cards, they’re worth 1 cent each but they become more valuable when you redeem them for airfare, hotel stays, car rentals, activities or cruises through Chase Travel℠, they’ll be worth 25% more — boosting the value to 1.25 cents each.

 This means, if you max out the annual $150,000 spend cap on eligible shipping and advertising purchases, you’ll get $4,500 in rewards value if you redeem those points for cash or gift cards.
 If you redeem those points for travel through Chase’s travel portal, they’ll be worth $5,625.

-You can also transfer Ultimate Rewards points at a rate of 1:1 to several airline and hotel loyalty programs, including British Airways Executive Club, Emirates Skywards®, JetBlue TrueBlue, Southwest Airlines Rapid Rewards®, United MileagePlus®, Marriott Bonvoy™ and more.
+You can transfer your Ultimate Rewards points at a rate of 1:1 to airline and hotel loyalty programs, including British Airways Executive Club, Emirates Skywards®, JetBlue TrueBlue, Southwest Airlines Rapid Rewards®, United MileagePlus® and Marriott Bonvoy™.

 What to watch out for with the Ink Business Preferred® Credit Card